tomaz/appledoc/CommentsFormattingStyle.markdown

 2. Second item
 ```

-Numbers don't need to be consequtive, you can even use the same number for all items; appledoc will simply number the items by their order.
+Numbers don't need to be consecutive, you can even use the same number for all items; appledoc will simply number the items by their order.
 All rules for unordered lists also apply for ordered lists: separation with empty lines, nesting etc., so it won't be repeated here.

 ##Examples and code blocks

 If you want to mark a block of text as an example, simply prefix each line with a tab or 4 (or more) spaces.
-Appledoc will automatically convert consequtive blocks of prefixed lines into a single code block.
+Appledoc will automatically convert consecutive blocks of prefixed lines into a single code block.
 Similar to lists and other paragraph blocks, example section needs to be delimited from preceding and following paragraph with an empty line:

 ```
 Normal paragraph text